raspberrypilearning/memory/en/step_1.md

 ---
 title: What you will learn
 ---
-- How to add sound to your Scratch Project
+- How to add sound to your Scratch project
-- Create and use lists to store data
+- How to create and use lists to store data
-- How to create and call custom blocks for repeating code
+- How to create and use custom blocks for repeating code

 --- /collapse ---